pallavibiswas/crystal-comparison-pipeline/README.md

 > Chung, H. W., Freitas, R., Cheon, G., & Reed, E. J. (2022).
 Data-centric framework for crystal structure identification in atomistic simulations using machine learning.
 Physical Review Materials, 6(4). https://doi.org/10.1103/physrevmaterials.6.043801

 > Freitas, R. (2022, March 2). *DC3 Github Repo*.
 GitHub. https://github.com/freitas-rodrigo/DC3

+The SOP&RSF feature extraction + MLPClassifier has been used from the above credited github repository.
+All data from which the features and ACE descriptor information are credited to Dr. Ryan Sills and Dr. Qianqian Zhao.
 ---

 ## Notes